 The Department of Politics provides students with a wide range of courses covering the main subfields of political science -- US politics, Comparative and International Studies, Political Theory, and Public Policy -- from introductory level classes up to 400-level seminars and tutorials.
-The vast majority of Politics classes are small, with between 10 to 30 students per class.
+All Politics classes are small, with between 10 to 30 students per class.

 In addition to the courses listed below, students can also work one-on-one with faculty on independent study projects of their own choosing.
 Students can also earn credits towards the major through internships.